 The good news is that it's surprisingly easy to find this information online.

-Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
-This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DPS.
+Whenever you need or want to check the status of your South Dakota driver’s license, you can order a driving record report.
+This record will show whether your SD driver’s license is currently valid.
+Should your driver's license have been revoked or suspended, the report will indicate that according to what’s on record at the South Dakota Department of Public Safety (DPS).
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 If you need more information on topics related to traffic tickets and driver's license penalties, please visit our pages that cover Suspended Driver's Licenses in South Dakota and Driving Records in South Dakota.